laristra/portage/doc/example.md

-wrapper's functionality, one should ensure that their mesh wrapper at least has the same public functions as AuxMeshTopology._ For this reason, it is advised to utilize AuxMeshTopology where possible, but to defer to one's on mesh framework wrapper when more efficient methods are available.
+wrapper's functionality, one should ensure that their mesh wrapper at least has the same public functions as AuxMeshTopology._ For this reason, it is advised to utilize AuxMeshTopology where possible, but to defer to one's own mesh framework wrapper when more efficient methods are available.

 ## Portage::Simple_Mesh_Wrapper